heet2002/amazon-sales-dashboard/README.md

 ## License

-This project is provided for educational and demonstration purposes.
+This project is provided for educational and demonstration purposes only it was not done in my professional capacity.